Printing Terms

 Dimensional Stability

-a measure of paper’s tendency to stretch or shrink, especially when affected by changes in moisture content from humidity, the printing process, or even the passage of time.
+A measure of paper’s tendency to stretch or shrink, especially when affected by changes in moisture content from humidity, the printing process, or even the passage of time.
 Paper that maintains its original dimensions has a high degree of dimensional stability.
 See also grain, relative humidity, resilience, run ability.

 Dispersion

-see de-inking
+See de-inking

 Dot Compensation

-adjusting the size of the dots in halftones or four-color images to allow for dot gain and to ensure that the color and detail of the image print as intended.
+Adjusting the size of the dots in halftones or four-color images to allow for dot gain and to ensure that the color and detail of the image print as intended.
 See also dot gain, four-color process, halftone, ink holdout, screen.

 Dot Gain